 If your child has a febrile seizure, stay calm and:

-- Lay your child on his or her side to prevent choking.
-This is especially important if your child has a lot of saliva coming out of the mouth.
+- Place your child on his or her side to prevent choking.

-- Watch for breathing problems, including any color change in your child's face.
+- Watch for signs of breathing problems, including bluish color in the face.

 It's also important to know what you should not do during a febrile seizure: